Jail sentence quashed: Auckland man's sex attack on sleeping Kiwi in Cook Islands

 O'Carroll will reside at a residential address and will not move from that address without the prior permission of his probation officer, Justice Williams said in the report.

-"If found suitable, Mr O'Carroll is to attend Te Ihu Waka as may be directed by the probation officer," O'Carroll said.
+"If found suitable, Mr O'Carroll is to attend Te Ihu Waka as may be directed by the probation officer.

 "Mr O'Carroll is to attend alcohol and drug counselling as may be directed by the probation officer."